srnunez/guide-to-git-fork1/docs/exercises/index.md

 </details>

 ## Exercise 3: Push Changes
-Use your terminal for this exercise to practice the basic commands of Git!
+Make and edit a file, and add this to your remote repository.
+Use your terminal for this exercise to practice the [basic commands](https://sophia-nunez.github.io/guide-to-git/docs/basics/) of Git!

 <details markdown="block">
 <summary> Show Instructions</summary>